theheraldproject/theheraldproject.github.io/docs.md

 - [Sample R analysis scripts](https://github.com/vmware/herald-analysis) for the fair efficacy formula (Apache-2.0 licensed)
 - Our generic [BLE RSSI calibration and distance estimation testing tool](https://github.com/vmware/herald-calibration) (Apache-2.0 licensed)

-This project is maintained primarily by VMware personnel and some external contributors in our spare time.
+This project is maintained primarily by the opensource community in our spare time.
 We aim to respond to logged issues and emails within 24-28 hours during week days (Monday-Friday) in the UK time zone.

 ## API documentation